oauthstuff/draft-oauth-rar/main.md

 # Additional Examples

 ## OpenID Connect {#openid}

+OpenID Connect [@OIDC] specifies the JSON-based `claims` request parameter that can be used to specify the claims a client (acting as OpenID Connect Relying Party) wishes to receive in a fine-grained and privacy-preserving way as well as assign those claims to certain delivery mechanisms, i.e. ID Token or userinfo response.

+The combination of the scope value `openid` and the additional parameter `claims` can be used beside `authorization_details` in the same way as every non-OIDC scope value.

+Alternatively, there could be an authorization details type for OpenID Connect.
+This section gives an example of what such an authorization details type could look like.

 These hypothetical examples try to encapsulate all details specific to the OpenID Connect part of an authorization process into an authorization JSON object.